 §20.206.
 Transfer of Campaign Treasurer Appointment.
-90 §20.207.
-Termination of Campaign Treasurer Appointment 90 §20.209.
-Reporting Obligations Imposed on Candidate, Not Campaign Treasurer 90 §20.211.
+85 §20.207.
+Termination of Campaign Treasurer Appointment §20.209.
+Reporting Obligations Imposed on Candidate, Not Campaign Treasurer §20.211.
 Semiannual Reports. §20.213.
-Pre-election Reports.
-91 §20.215.
+Pre-election Reports. §20.215.
 Runoff Report. §20.217.
 Modified Reporting. §20.219.
 Content of Candidate's Sworn Report of Contributions and Expenditures §20.220.
 Additional Disclosure for the Texas Comptroller of Public Accounts §20.221.
 Special Pre-Election Report by Certain Candidates §20.223.
 Form and Contents of Special Pre-Election Report. §20.225.
 Special Session Reports. §20.227.
 Contents of Special Session Report. §20.229.
 Final Report. §20.231.
 Contents of Final Report. §20.233.
-Annual Report of Unexpended Contributions. §20.235.
+Annual Report of Unexpended Contributions §20.235.
 Contents of Annual Report. §20.237.
-Final Disposition of Unexpended Contributions \$20.239.
-Report of Final Disposition of Unexpended Contributions \$20.241.
+Final Disposition of Unexpended Contributions §20.239.
+Report of Final Disposition of Unexpended Contributions. §20.241.
 Contents of Report of Final Disposition of Unexpended Contributions §20.243.
-Contribution of Unexpended Political Contributions to Candidate or Political Committee Subchapter D. REPORTING REQUIREMENTS FOR AN OFFICEHOLDER WH DOES NOT HAVE A CAMPAIGN TREASURER APPOINTMENT ON FILE §20.271.
+Contribution of Unexpended Political Contributions to Candidate or Political Committee.
+100 S bubchapter D. REPORTING REQUIREMENTS FOR AN OFFICEHOLDER WHO OOES NOT HAVE A CAMPAIGN TREASURER APPOINTMENT ON FILE §20.271.
 Officeholders Covered. §20.273.
-Semiannual Reports of Contributions and Expenditures. \$20.275.
-Exception from Filing Requirement for Certain Local Officeholders \$20.277.
-Appointment by Officeholder of Campaign Treasurer §20.279.
-Contents of Officeholder's Sworn Report of Contributions and Expenditures. \$20.281.
+Semiannual Reports of Contributions and Expenditures. §20.275.
+Exception from Filing Requirement for Certain Local Officeholders §20.277.
+Appointment by Officeholder of Campaign Treasurer. §20.279.
+Contents of Officeholder's Sworn Report of Contributions and Expenditures §20.281.
 Special Session Report by Certain Officeholders. §20.283.
 Contents of Special Session Report. §20.285.
-Annual Report of Unexpended Contributions by Former Officeholder \$20.287.
+Annual Report of Unexpended Contributions by Former Officeholder §20.287.
 Contents of Annual Report §20.289.
-Disposition of Unexpended Contributions. \$20.291.
-Report of Final Disposition of Unexpended Contributions. \$20.293.
-Contents of Report of Final Disposition of Unexpended Contributions \$20.295.
-Contribution of Unexpended Political Contributions to Candidate or Political Committee Subchapter E. REPORTS BY A SPECIFIC-PURPOSE COMMITTEE \$20.301.
+Disposition of Unexpended Contributions. §20.291.
+Report of Final Disposition of Unexpended Contributions. §20.293.
+Contents of Report of Final Disposition of Unexpended Contributions §20.295.
+Contribution of Unexpended Political Contributions to Candidate or Political Committee. .
+111 S bubchapter E. REPORTS BY A SPECIFIC-PURPOSE COMMITTEE ~ §20.301.
 Thresholds for Campaign Treasurer Appointment. §20.303.
-Appointment of Campaign Treasurer \$20.307.
-Name of Specific-Purpose Committee. §20.309.
-Contents of Specific-Purpose Committee Campaign Treasurer Appointment. §20.311.
+Appointment of Campaign Treasurer §20.307.
+Name of Specific-Purpose Committee §20.309.
+Contents of Specific-Purpose Committee Campaign Treasurer Appointment §20.311.
 Updating Certain Information on the Campaign Treasurer Appointment \$20.313.
 Converting to a General-Purpose Committee. §20.315.
-Termination of Campaign Treasurer Appointment. §20.317.
-Termination Report. §20.319.
+Converting to a General-1 urpose Committee \$20.317.
+Termination of Campaign Treasurer Appointment §20.319.
 Notice to Candidate or Officeholder.
-120
+115 \$20.517.
+INDICE to Candidate of Officenoluci 11